News

 German-American exchange visits the Kreetsand shallow water area

-The Kreetsand shallow water area, completed by the HPA in late 2022, continues to attract international attention today as a pilot project for sustainable coastal engineering.
+The Kreetsand shallow water area, completed by the HPA at the end of 2022, continues to attract international attention today as a pilot project for sustainable river engineering.
 As early as 2013, it was a flagship project of the International Building Exhibition (IBA) and won the PIANC “Working with Nature Award” in 2014.
 Now, a German-American exchange group (GANBASE) from the “pocacito” network, which focuses on “Nature-Based Solutions” (NBS), has visited the area.

-The exchange is funded by the Transatlantic Program of the Federal Ministry for Economic Affairs and Climate Action (BMWK) and provides approximately 10 participants from each country with insight into various research and flagship projects focused on coastal regions.
+The exchange is funded by the Transatlantic Programme of the Federal Ministry for Economic Affairs and Climate Action (BMWK) and enables around 10 participants from each country to gain an insight into various research and flagship projects focusing on coastal regions.

-The interdisciplinary group, comprising participants from Germany and various parts of the U.S., was interested not only in the practical implementation of the project but also in its history (why would a Port Authority undertake such a project in the first place?) and in the processes of stakeholder engagement.
-This included a project-related “dike hut” where the landscape planning perspective on the new tidal area was vividly presented.
-Unfortunately, the dike hut has since had to make way for dike reinforcement, and gaining a view of the area is becoming increasingly difficult due to the rapidly growing riparian forest.
+The interdisciplinary group, comprising participants from Germany and various parts of the USA, was interested not only in the practical implementation of the project but also in its background (why would a Port Authority undertake such a project in the first place?) and in the processes of stakeholder engagement.
+This included a temporaryinformation hut set up alongside the project, where the landscape planning perspective on the new tidal area was vividly illustrated.
+Unfortunately, the dyke hut has since had to make way for dyke reinforcement works, and gaining a view of the area is becoming increasingly difficult due to the rapidly growing floodplain forest.

-Yet the ability to experience the tidal zone was an important part of the planning from the very beginning.
-However, the development of the foreshore—which is part of the Upper Tide Elbe Floodplain Nature Reserve—has so far been implemented without public access.
-Peering through the bushes, the participants were nonetheless impressed by the beauty and actual size of the area (“wow, it’s so beautiful!”) and, of course, by the four (!) white-tailed eagles that like to hunt and rest here.
+Yet the experience of the tide was an important part of the planning from the very beginning.
+However, the development of the foreshore area, which forms part of the Upper Tide Elbe Floodplain Nature Reserve, has so far been implemented without public access.
+Peering through the bushes, the participants were nevertheless impressed by the beauty and sheer size of the area (“wow, it’s so beautiful!”) and, of course, by the four (!) white-tailed eagles that like to hunt and rest here.

 An international group on the banks of the Elbe